vikas-devops-eng/infracloud-work/solution/README.md

     #!/bin/bash
     start=$1
     end=$2

-    > inputFile  # Clear the contents of the file or create it if it doesn't exist

     for ((i=start; i<=end; i++)); do
         rand_num=$((RANDOM % 1000))  # Generate a random number between 0 and 999